scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/blog/swift-executables-with-unit-tests/index.md

 ---
 authors: [scottenriquez]
 title: Creating a Swift 5.2 Executable with Unit Tests
-date: "2020-08-03"
+date: '2020-08-03'
-description: "A guide to creating, structuring, and testing Swift executable packages."
+description: 'A guide to creating, structuring, and testing Swift executable packages.'
-tags: ["Programming"]
+tags: ['Programming']
 ---

 ## Background